Adaptive hp-Polynomial Based Sparse Grid Collocation Algorithms for Piecewise Smooth Functions with Kinks: Numerical examples

 The following functions which have been considered in previous work \cite{JakemanRoberts2011,MaZabaras2009,TaoJiangCheng2021} are used:

 The first problem is a well established benchmark problem with a one-dimensional kink that is not aligned with a certain coordinate axis.
 Clearly, the standard dimension-adaptive (anisotropic) sparse grid method fails in this case since it cannot resolve such non-smooth functions, see the discussion in \cite[Chapter 4.1]{MaZabaras2009}.
 The function $\fc (x)$ is taken from the continuous family of the Genz library \cite{Genz1984}.
 We set for the dimension $N=2,10,50$.
 Eventually, we consider a modified g-function $\fg (x)$ of Sobol \cite{SaltelliSobol1995} with quadratic terms $x_i^2$ instead of linear ones and set $N=2,5$.
-In both cases, we choose the parameters $a_i$ in such a way to mimic a decreasing importance of the directions $x_i$.
+As a robustness check, we also consider a discontinuous function $\fd (x)$ from the Genz library \cite{Genz1984} for $N=2,5$.
+In all cases, we choose the parameters $a_i$ in such a way to mimic a decreasing importance of the directions $x_i$.
+Note that we use $0.51$ in the definition of $\fc$ and $\fd$ for the characterization of the kinks and discontinuities, respectively, to avoid a direct alignment with the knots.

 The error is measured in the following norms:

 with randomly chosen test points $x^{(i)}\in\Omega$, $i=1,...,10^5$, and additional $10^3$ points $x^{(j)}$ along the kinks.
 Here, $f$ and $\mathscr{U}_{A}^{(q)}(f)$ denote the true function and its interpolant, respectively.